Berlin Auchumeb: International career

 He competed for the Namibia national football team from 1998 to 2004, with 11 caps, including the 1998 African Cup of Nations.
-And Berlin Auchumeb was the hero with his stunning sudden-death extra-time winner against the giant nation of South Africa, Bafana Bafana in Windhoek (1998 COSAFA Cup) preliminary game.
+And Berlin Auchumeb was the hero with his sudden-death extra-time winner against the giant nation of South Africa, Bafana Bafana in Windhoek (1998 COSAFA Cup) preliminary game.

 Honours, awards and recognitions

-Auchumeb was awarded with a Park renamed after him, in recognition towards nation building.
+Auchumeb was awarded with a Park renamed after him, in recognition of nation-building.
 Being a former national and international footballer.

 Personal life

-Auchumeb works as managing director of Tsumeb Emmanuel Rehab Centre in Tsumeb.
-Managing Director at Havilah-el Golden Minerals Mining Namibia.
-He also worked at a bank after retiring as a player in 2008.
-His father Sagarias 'Celle' Auchumeb was also a prolific goalscorer for Chief Santos.
+Berlin Auchumeb is a Namibian former footballer and mining entrepreneur.
+He is the owner of the Tsumeb Emmanuel Rehab Centre, a rehabilitation facility based in Tsumeb, Namibia.
+He is also the owner and director of Havilah-El Golden Minerals Mining Namibia and a holder of a mining claim.
+After retiring from professional football in 2008, he worked as a financial planner at First National Bank Namibia.[3]
+He is the son of Sagarias “Celle” Auchumeb, a goalscorer for Chief Santos.[4]
+On his maternal side, he comes from the Bamm family; his mother is Agnes Senda Bamm (born 1956).
+He was born under his mother’s surname, Bamm, and later adopted his father’s surname, Auchumeb, during his primary school years.